EESSI/docs/docs/site_build/site_cvmfs.md

 }'

 ```
 The 'filter' is essentially the arguments to the build command the bot received.
 The 'context' is what the bot is configured for.
 In this example, the build command is ignored because the repository passed in the bot command doesn't match the repository name the bot was configured for.
 Note that it is **normal** to see a lot of this output: the bot loops through all the possible combinations it can build for, and typically only one matches.
-However, if _none_ match (while you did _expect_ one to match), a good look at this output may help you figure out what's wrong.
+However, if _none_ match (while you did _expect_ one to match), a good look at this output may help you figure out what's wrong (i.e. why the 'context' you expected to match, does not match after all).